aayush23206/aayush23206/README.md

 ## 🔍 What I'm Looking For

 I'm actively looking for **internship opportunities** where I can:
-- ✅ Contribute to real products and codebases
+- ✅ Work on AI/ML, Data Analysis, or data-driven projects
-- ✅ Work alongside experienced engineers
+- ✅ Apply Python and analytical skills to real-world problems
-- ✅ Apply my skills in full-stack, AI/ML, or data-focused roles
+- ✅ Learn from experienced engineers and researchers
-- ✅ Grow fast in a team environment
+- ✅ Grow fast in an innovative, tech-forward team

 📬 **Let's connect:** aayush23206@gmail.com | [Portfolio](https://aayush23206.github.io/My-Portfolio/)